Ex-PM Najib banned from leaving Malaysia

 Mr Najib has been accused of diverting $700m (£517m) from a state investment fund in 2015, but has since been cleared by the authorities.

-On Thursday, Mahathir Mohamad was sworn in as Malaysia's new prime minister, becoming the world's oldest elected leader at 92.
+However Malaysia's new Prime Minister Mahathir Mohamad, who at 92 became the world's oldest elected leader when he was sworn in on Thursday, has said that Mr Najib could face a fresh investigation if sufficient evidence supports it.

-He has said there will be a thorough investigation into cases of alleged corruption including the one involving the state investment fund.
+Mr Mahathir has said that investigations will take place into alleged corruption in the country, including the case involving the state investment fund.

-Dr Mahathir came out of retirement and defected to the opposition to take on and beat former protege Najib Razak.
+Mr Mahathir stood down as prime minister 15 years ago, but came out of retirement and defected to the opposition to take on and beat former protégé Najib Razak.

+He appears to be making good on a promise, made during his election, to release imprisoned former political leader Anwar Ibrahim.

+Mr Anwar's daughter, Nurul Izzah, on Saturday confirmed reports that her father will "receive a full royal pardon" and is due to be released on Tuesday.

+Mr Anwar was once Mr Mahathir's deputy, but was jailed on widely-criticised charges of sodomy and corruption amid bitter tensions between the two men.

-How has Mr Najib reacted to the ban?
+How has Mr Najib reacted to his travel ban?

 In a tweet (in Malay), he said he had been informed by the immigration authorities that he and his family would not be allowed to travel abroad.